-How Do I Do High Intensity Training On A Treadmill?
+High Intensity Interval Training (HIIT) On A Treadmill

 By Simon Gould

 High intensity interval training (HIIT) is a form of training that's really gained momentum in popularity over the past few years.
 Research is showing how beneficial it is for you.
 How it can enhance your fitness routine and improve your performance in many endurance activities.
-HIIT is tough to do you are really training to the edge of your peak but results can be worth it.
+HIIT is tough to do you are really training to the edge of your peak but the results are worth it.

 History of high intensity interval training (HIIT)

 It was thought that physiological improvement only came about when doing cardio activities like ellipticals, cycling, running etc for long periods.
 Then it was discovered HIIT had the same benefits in a shorter amount of time.
 Although we think of HIIT as relatively new, there has been signs of athletes using similar techniques as early as 1912.

 In modern times as early as the 1970's a middle distance athlete (Sebastian Coe) was practising what we would call HIIT on a track.
 Running a fast 200 meters followed by a 30 second rest and repeating the cycle.
 Since then there are various regimens of HIIT practised by different coaches at famous sporting universities each with slight variations on a common theme.